torero619/MSBA502/README.md

 1. Write a For Loop to bin data, include IF statement
 2. Provide Descriptive Statistics
 3. Basic Plotting
+4. Nicely Formatted EDA with Markdown
-4. Boolean mask on Dataframe
+5. Boolean mask on Dataframe

 ### Stretch Goals
 - ?